yvonshong/Waseda/Bioinformatics/SequenceAlignment/SequenceAlignment.md

 ### What do the shorter diagonals (mostly in the lower left corner) indicate about this protein?

-It means that there is some little pieces of sequence, which can be matched and it is greater than threshold.
+It means that there is some little pieces of sequence, which can be matched and its value is greater than threshold.
 Like "ABCDE1234" and "123FGHIJK".